 Leaders seems to be on the menu lately — I am a lame bastard, so I just dug out an old article I wrote in 2003 or so.
 It is, funny enough still true for me … to some extend.

 Anyway, what I learned from my old friend Bernie – who sadly passed away a few years ago.
-That he was pretty old (over 85 or so – nobody really knows) does not ease the loss.
-Anyway – we worked on a leader which allows very precise control.
-The waters (rivers Kyll and Ahr in Germany) we fished together were small and we did not want the loop to open until the very end of the leader.
-Otherwise the fly ended up in the bush above – we are talking tunnel fishing here.
-I hope you enjoy the old writing and forgive me being lame 😉
+That he was pretty old (over 85 or so – nobody knows) does not ease the loss.
+Anyway – we worked on a leader which allows exact control.
+The waters (rivers Kyll and Ahr in Germany) we fished together were small, and we did not want the loop to open until the very end of the leader.
+Otherwise, the fly ended up in the bush above – we are talking tunnel fishing here.
+I hope you enjoy the old writing and forgive me for being lame 😉

-Generally speaking (in fishing-lingo that is) a leader is the piece of line between the hook and the main line.
-This piece of line is normally somewhat smaller in diameter than the main line.
+Generally speaking (in fishing-lingo, that is), a leader is the piece of line between the hook and the main line.
+This piece of line is typically somewhat smaller in diameter than the main line.
 Various sorts come into play, level line monofilament for bait fishing, wire (for pike and the like), a shock leader for fishing in the sea – and the so-called tapered leader for angling with the fly.

-A rather boring life.
-Well fish don’t know that, so… However, being in such a position for extended periods of its life imprints some very well-defined patterns in that little fish brain.
-For instance, the fish has never seen a mayfly with a v-wave in front like a boat, so you (the clever angler) needs to avoid this happening.
+A rather dull life.
+Well, fish don’t know that, so… However, being in such a position for extended periods of life imprints some very well-defined patterns in that little fish’s brain.
+For instance, the fish has never seen a mayfly with a v-wave in front of a boat, so you (the clever angler) must avoid this.
 Sounds simple.
 Presenting a fly like that is called dead drift.
-OK, there are other forms, the famous running sedge or the little bait fish escaping for example, but in imitating all such behaviour one must have good control over the lure.
+OK, there are other forms, such as the famous running sedge or the little bait fish escaping.
+Still, in imitating all such behavior, one must have reasonable control over the lure.

 I guess you start to get my point.
 Let’s continue looking at dead drift.
-Drag (that tiny, tiny v-wave), is caused by a taut line.
-Therefore you need slack line between you and the fly.
-The trick is to have just enough slack in the line to avoid drift, but enough contact to hook up with fish.
+A taut line causes drag (that tiny, tiny v-wave).
+Therefore you need a slack line between you and the fly.
+The trick is to have enough slack in the line to avoid drift but enough contact to hook up with fish.
 The flowing current does not make this any easier.

 So that’s the problem in a nutshell.
 The more natural your presentation looks to the fish, the more you’ll catch, particularly the wild ones.

-The system consisting of fly line and precisely matched rod tapers all the way to the end point.
-At the end of the line a leader is attached.
+The system consists of fly lines and precisely matched rod tapers to the endpoint.
+At the end of the line, a leader is attached.

 Casting this system is done with subtlety rather than power, as it is manoeuvered to develop a loop.
-This loop gains great speed, even when cast with the most minimal power.
-This power needs to be spent so the fly lands on the water with natural elegance.
-The more precisely such behaviour is mimicked, the more fish you catch.
+This loop gains great speed, even when tossed with the most minimal power.
+This power must be spent so the fly lands on the water with natural elegance.
+The more precisely such behavior is mimicked, the more fish you catch.

 Landing a dry fly softly also increases its tendency to float.
-This allows you to use sllimmer and more natural fly designs.
-Likewise for Nymphs, which you can drop into the water precisely where you want them.
+This allows you to use slimmer and more natural fly designs, likewise for Nymphs, which you can drop into the water precisely where you want them.
 When you can control the amount of slack in the leader and tippet, a nymph can sink without being hindered by the line.
-The flies don\’t need much or even any weight adding to them.
+The flies don\’t need much or even any weight added to them.

 There are tapered, furled or braided, and knotted leaders.
-All have pro and cons.
-In my opinion the knotted type is preferable for the type of fishing described above.
+All have pros and cons.
+In my opinion, the knotted type is preferable for the type of fishing described above.
 So I looked deeply into this kind of leader.
-My very first book on Fly-fishing was “A fly fisher\’s life” by Charles C. Ritz – ASIN: B0007EI4CU which had some information about knotted leaders.
-As this was „an old“ book I smiled arrogantly and went ahead tossing hard-earned money out of the window by shopping for all these fantastic things one gets offered by the „industry“.
-You can guess the outcome.
+My first book on Fly-fishing was “A fly fisher\’s life” by Charles C. Ritz – ASIN: B0007EI4CU, which had some information about knotted leaders.
+As this was „an old“ book, I smiled arrogantly and went ahead tossing hard-earned money out of the window by shopping for all these fantastic things one gets offered by the „industry. “ You can guess the outcome.
 The fishing never really worked.
-Through contact with some other anglers and reading more in books and the „net“ I frequently ran into advocates of the hand-tied leader.
+Through contact with some other anglers and reading more in books and the „net, “ I frequently ran into advocates of the hand-tied leader.

 1. power transmission – 60% of the total leader length